corentinplumet/corentinplumet.github.io/README.md

 # Covideo-Games Website

-See the wbsite at corentinplumet.github.io
+See the website at corentinplumet.github.io